wkl3nk/simple-maven-java/README.md

 The ```password``` is a personal access token (PAT) that is created in the github account settings.
 This PAT requires the ```write:packages``` scope and ```repo``` scopes.

+Explicitly added a copyleft license to the project.

+(C) 2024 Wolfgang Klenk